torvalds/linux/Documentation/devicetree/usage-model.rst

 ..
 [1] https://www.devicetree.org/specifications/

-The "Open Firmware Device Tree", or simply Device Tree (DT), is a data structure and language for describing hardware.
+The "Open Firmware Device Tree", or simply Devicetree (DT), is a data structure and language for describing hardware.
 More specifically, it is a description of hardware that is readable by an operating system so that the operating system doesn't need to hard code details of the